ronissim/PaintMyCalendar/readme.md

 ## Future Enhancements

-As part of ongoing improvement efforts, consider implementing the following enhancements to optimize the functionality and user experience of the Calendar Event Colorizer:
+As part of ongoing improvement efforts, consider implementing the following enhancements to optimize the functionality and user experience:

 ### 1. Category Control Based on Titles and Domains